RazanAb88/efg_gentamicin_resistance/README.md

   - 0.46 Å for *E. coli MG1655*

 **Findings:**
-- **Pro659** is located in EF-G Domain V, potentially influencing ribosomal translocation.
+- **Pro659** is located in EF-G Domain V, potentially influencing ribosomal translocation, since visualising the structural alignment of pre- and post-translocational EF-G models revealed domain-level shifts, suggesting that the Pro659Leu substitution may influence conformational dynamics relevant to gentamicin susceptibility.

-- **Phe593Leu** in Domain IV is near the gentamicin binding site, suggesting a role in resistance.
+- **Phe593Leu** in Domain IV of  EF-G, and the visualising the structural comparison between wild-type and mutant models showed a transition in Domain IV, supporting a potential role in resistance.

 ### Workflow 2: EF-G + Ribosome Superimposition

 - EF-G (post-translocational, 4V5F) was superimposed with the ribosome bound to gentamicin (PDB ID: 4V53).
 - **RMSD**: 0.7652 Å, confirming structural consistency.
 - Enables proximity-based visualisation of mutation effects within ribosome complexes.

+**Findings:**
+- Phe593Leu was visualised in close proximity to gentamicin within the ribosome-bound complex.
+This observation aligns with prior literature (Quiroga et al., 2018) identifying Phe593Leu as a resistance-associated mutation.

 ## Repository Structure